M66B/BackPackTrackII/README.md

 Activity recognition (provided by Google Play services) does not require internet access.

-Acquiring GPS locations does not require internet access, but acquiring network locations does.
+The Android location manager needs internet access to acquire network locations (but not for GPS locations).

 Battery usage
 -------------